Supporting vulnerable people

 - Ongoing development of child and adolescent mental health services – Our aim is to promote good parenting skills, to identify emotional and mental health problems early and respond to them quickly.
 We want our children and young people to have the best emotional health and wellbeing and to build social and emotional resilience.

-In November 2015 we were awarded £600,000 national investment to transform services in response to the Government’s ‘Future in mind’ report which encourages a whole system approach to promotion, protection and improvement of mental health and wellbeing of children and young people.Click this link to view our Future in mind East Riding of Yorkshire Transformation Plan 2015-2020
+In November 2015 we were awarded £600,000 national investment to transform services in response to the Government’s ‘Future in mind’ report which encourages a whole system approach to promotion, protection and improvement of mental health and wellbeing of children and young people.Click here to read more about our Future in mind transformation work in East Riding of Yorkshire.

 - Improving dementia diagnosis and treatment – Residents of the East Riding will receive assessment at an early point in their mental deterioration and where appropriate treatment initiated and care planned.
 Patients, their family/carer will be provided with sufficient information to manage their illness as it progresses and individuals showing mild cognitive impairment (MCI) will be monitored to establish how their memory is changing.
 We are working with our GP practices to implement improved diagnosis in primary care and looking at providing improved support to care homes.